Buying Guides

 While it does have LED in the name, OLED is very different from an LED TV.

 OLED stands for organic light-emitting diode and uses organic materials, such as carbon, to create light when it’s directly supplied by an electrical current.
 OLED TVs do not need a backlight to illuminate the screen area (unlike LED and QLED).
-That means OLED TVs can be very thin and even flexible, with some models that are curved — some can even roll up!
+That means OLED TVs can be very thin and even flexible, with some curved models — some can even roll up!

 Due to individual areas being lit up directly and not by an external source, the OLED TV’s color and contrast are of better quality than a typical LED.
 The OLED processes images faster by creating deeper colors and crisp contrast.